 FAQs

-Store any leftover pumpkin puree in a sealed container in the fridge for up to one week.
+Store any leftover pumpkin purée in a sealed container in the fridge for up to one week.
 Or, scoop it into a freezer-safe resealable bag and freeze the puree for up to 3 months.
 Use extra puree in quick bread, soups, and smoothies—there are so many possibilities.
-Here's a collection of pumpkin puree recipes for inspiration.
+Here's a collection of pumpkin purée recipes for inspiration.

 Yes!
 Once the icing has set, freeze the cookies in a single layer in a freezer-proof bag or dish for up to two months.
 Allow the sealed cookies to thaw in the refrigerator.
-The day you want to serve them, let them sit out at room temperature with the cover or bag opened a crack, so that no condensation collects on the icing, until they're no longer cold.
+The day you want to serve them, let them sit out at room temperature with the cover or bag opened a crack (so that no condensation collects on the icing) until they're no longer cold.
 (Or, freeze them un-iced.)

 You can also freeze the cookie dough to bake it up later.
 Store the dough tightly wrapped for up to three months.
 Allow the dough to thaw in the fridge before scooping and baking.
 Check the cookies for doneness after 15 minutes.